rkarman/AppWindowIntro/README.md

 For the activation type (pointer or code activated), you listen to the XAML Window.Activated event just as you do for an ApplicationView with XAML.

 ### Give me a project to play around with already!
-I know, you always have to scroll to the end of a webpage to get to the good stuff, huh?
+The snippets in this README are from the “quick and dirty” sample for getting a second window on screen that you can find here.
+The project is ApiTeaser.sln and all the funtionality is in the MainPage.xaml.cs file.

-The snippets above are from my “quick and dirty” sample for getting a second window on screen, and it is right here on my github repository, you're looking at it. ;) It's in the APITeaser subfolder.
-Please don’t submit PRs, I am unlikely to accept them since this really isn’t meant to be anything else than a quick-start sample for you to start experimenting with the feature.
-Stay tuned for more complete samples targeting specific scenarios and functionality though, and the blogposts to go along with them.
+**Note:** Please don’t submit PRs, I am unlikely to accept them since this really isn’t meant to be anything else than a quick-start sample for you to start experimenting with the feature.
+Stay tuned for more complete samples targeting specific scenarios and functionality though, and the blogposts/readmes to go along with them.

 ## Wait...
 There’s one more thing.
 _“I saw your twitter replies about UIContext, what is this one about?”_